 If you’re wondering where to study in Adelaide, you’ve got some high-quality options to choose from.
 Whether you’re looking for cutting-edge innovation or research-led tradition, this city’s education providers have you covered.

 The University of South Australia is ranked as one of the world’s top 50 universities under 50 and is the #1 young university in Australia for teaching quality.
 At the other end of the spectrum, you’ll find The University of Adelaide, which was established in 1874 and consistently ranks in the top 1 per cent of universities worldwide due to its impressive research output.

 Fast-track your career

-Studying in Adelaide can set you on the path to permanent residency
+Set yourself on the path to permanent residency

-Enjoy student life in one of Australia’s most affordable capital cities
+Adelaide is one of Australia’s most affordable capital cities

 By now, you may be convinced that Adelaide is a good place to study.
 That said, you might be wondering: is Adelaide a good place to live?
 Well, it’s safe to say that your wallet will certainly think so since the average cost of living in Adelaide is up to 12 per cent lower compared to other major Australian cities.
 Additionally, Numbeo currently estimates that rent in Adelaide is roughly 46 per cent lower than in Sydney, making it an affordable option for students.
 Without the budget pressures of living in a bigger city, you’ll be able to focus on your studies and make the most of your time in Adelaide.

 Public transport in Adelaide consists of bus, train and tram services, making it a comprehensive and quick transport option for residents.
 The bus runs from the city grid out towards all four directions and even through the Adelaide Hills.
 There is also a free City Connector bus that runs between the city centre and North Adelaide every 30 minutes.
 The tram is best for inner-city travel with free tram rides available in certain areas.